kunalbarthwal/portfolio/1. Bellabeat Case Study/README.md

 FROM `my-project-wangs.bellabeat.heartrate_seconds_merged`

-14) Now we will take max and min values of heartrate by id and date:
+### Step 14 - Took max and min values of heartrate by id and date:

 SELECT
  id,